Robinpig/Note/docs/CS/OS/process.md

 Processes are one of the oldest and most important abstractions that operating systems provide.
 We will go into considerable detail about processes and their first cousins, threads.

+> [!TIP]
+> Separate Policy and Mechanism
+>
+> Separating the two allows one easily to change policies without having to rethink the mechanism and is thus a form of modularity, a general software design principle.

 ## Processes

 The most central concept in any operating system is the process: **an abstraction of a running program**.